 But it was Amalia Rodrigues in the 20th century who made Fado known beyond Portugal, performing all over Europe, Japan, South America, and even in the United States, in New York's "La Vie en Rose" in the 1950s.
 She's been credited with defining the style of the music, and when she died in 1999, the government declared three days of national mourning and awarded her a state funeral.
 As a national icon, she is buried in Lisbon's National Pantheon.

 Mariza is a multiple Grammy nominee and has won the Best European Act at the BBC World Music Awards.
 She is considered the new "Queen of Fado."
-In 2007 she went on a world tour that included a well-publicized concert in Los Angeles' Walt Disney Hall (with a stage designed by Frank Gehry just for her concert), and an appearance on the David Letterman Show (see the video below).
+In 2007 she went on a world tour that included a well-publicized concert in Los Angeles' Walt Disney Hall (with a stage designed by Frank Gehry just for her concert), and an appearance on the David Letterman Show.
+See her perform her biggest hit at a concert in Lisbon: "Gente da Minha Terra."

 There are probably about two dozen Fado clubs in the city, but only a few are a true cultural experience.
-When asked where to go, most locals will probably recommend one of the few listed on the menu to the left.
-Click on the links to know what you can expect in each.
+When asked where to go, most locals will probably recommend one of the few listed on the menu below.
+Click on the links to know what to expect in each.

-If you are interested in knowing more about the history of Fado, visit the Fado Museum.
+If you are interested in knowing more about the history of Fado, visit the Fado Museum (pictured above).